linusjuni/spinal-fairness/docs/fairness/biased-ruler-silver-source.md

 # Biased Ruler — Silver-Source Limitation & Options (decision note, 2026-06-09)

+> **Update (2026-06-10) — Option 2 executed.** The bias-amplification experiment
+> (Dataset002 gold vs Dataset003 silver, Run 9) is now done and found **no amplification**:
+> silver-trained DIRs match mixed-trained across all groupings, 0/63 FDR on all three models
+> (`fairness-runs.md` Run 9, `06_gold_silver_training.md`).
+This resolves the "is the gap
+> amplified by *training* on silver" half of the question — it is not, unlike Parikh et al.
+> Exp 4 (our silver is a correlated, high-quality twin, so there is little demographic bias to
+> amplify).
+The **Options/Recommendation** below are kept as the historical decision record;
+> the only still-open item is whether to also demonstrate *magnitude inflation* with a
+> deliberately biased independent silver (Options 3/4) — a supervisor-meeting call.

 ## Context

 Our biased-ruler experiment (Run 8, [`fairness-runs.md`](fairness-runs.md)) takes the